 We tried hard to find something negative about Sanibel Island, but it really comes down to this: it's almost perfect!
 But it has a few things in common with other Gulf coast beaches: the traffic.
 Getting to Sanibel takes some time no matter which direction you approach it.
 Once you get to the causeway, it's going to cost you $6.00 (return) to cross to the Island.
 Think you're home free after that?
 Sorry, but if you are exiting the beach at the end of the day you will have to line up with other vehicles to cross the bridge.
 It's crowded and slow.
 Sanibel Island has few traffic lights and no street lights.
 Many Florida oceanfront communities have adopted lighting codes to protect nesting sea turtles along beaches.
 Sea turtle hatchlings instinctively head toward light and Sanibel Island is not alone in wanting to protect Florida wildlife.
 So patience is needed as you exit this Florida beachfront paradise.

 Trucks At This Beach

-Sanibel Island Beach is really a paradise.
-It is one of our favorite Gulf beach locations.
-It is quiet and very pretty.
-We really felt relaxed and were able to slow down, just walking along the shore and looking at shells.
+Sanibel Island Beach is really a tranquil paradise.
+This Gulf beach destination is quieter than Siesta Key Beach and just about as pretty.
+We felt relaxed and were able to slow down, just walking along the shore and looking at shells.
+We had a delicious lunch at Cip's Place Island Restaurant.
+The grilled Mahi sandwich was delicious.
 People were friendly and we chatted with a couple from Missouri and another from Canada.
-The water was still warm in December so that makes it the perfect place for anybody from up north looking to enjoy some special beach time.
+The warm December water makes it the perfect place for visitors from up north looking to enjoy some special beach time.
 Heck, we live in Florida and we loved it!
 We know you will too.